martinisoft/funnies/README.md

 ### Contribute:

-I publicly storycarded this app at [Pivotal Tracker](https://www.pivotaltracker.com/projects/201253)
+I publicly storycard this app at [Pivotal Tracker](https://www.pivotaltracker.com/projects/201253)

 Any issues can be reported to the [Github Issues Tracker](https://github.com/martinisoft/funnies/issues)

-Any contributions or stories you'd like to complete should be done off the master branch.
-Both staging *and* production deploy from staging with topic branches merging back into master.
+Master is always deployed, any features are started on a branch, then a pull request is opened to merge it back in to master:

 * Fork this repo
 * Make your changes